HamdiUcar/mbs-angular-dynamics/README.md

 I gratefully acknowledge Daniel Paschall for his encouragement, support, and valuable discussions during various stages of the design, development, and testing of this project.

 I also acknowledge the use of ChatGPT by OpenAI as an assistance tool for design discussions, implementation suggestions, debugging, and documentation editing.
-The final scientific content, code, and conclusions are the responsibility of the author.